Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 😮‍💨 Fix Perplexity broken export
 Perplexity changed its UI multiple times over the past few weeks, so I tried to keep up.

+👋 Say hello!
+Welcome tutorial is now here for newcomers!

 🧩 Other changes under the hood
 Some code refactoring, bugs solved and quirky improvements...
 You know, the usual stuff.